-- 2.1 National Groups shall provide all necessary training and information about STEP to the Local Groups. - 2.2 Upon the receipt and completion of the Traineeship Agreement, National Group shall forward it to ELSA International. - 2.3 In the last week of the traineeship, the National Group shall submit the Evaluation Form and Traineeship Evaluation Form to the Hosting Group and remind them to complete it with the traineeship provider and trainee within four weeks after the traineeship ends. - 2.4 When a National Group acts as a Hosting Group as defined under STEP Responsibilities/Local Groups/3.1. part of the Decision Book or Sending Group as defined under STEP Responsibilities /Local Groups/3.2. part of the Decision Book, it has responsibilities as set under those parts.
+- 2.1 National Groups shall provide all necessary training and information about STEP to the Local Groups. - 2.2 Upon the receipt and completion of the Traineeship Agreement, National Group shall forward it to ELSA International. - 2.3 In the last week of the traineeship, the National Group shall submit the Evaluation Form and Traineeship Evaluation Form to the Hosting Group and remind them to complete it with the traineeship provider and trainee within four weeks after the traineeship ends. - 1.2 When a National Group acts as a Hosting Group as defined under STEP Responsibilities/Local Groups/3.1. part of the Decision Book or Sending Group as defined under STEP Responsibilities /Local Groups/3.2. part of the Decision Book,, it has responsibilities as set under those parts. - 1.3 National Groups shall verify all the information provided by them or their Local Groups in the Traineeship Specification Forms and confirm all the information therein is up-to-date, correct and complete by approving the Traineeship Specification Forms via the STEP Online System. - 2.6 National Groups shall release ELSA International from all third-party claims, legal responsibilities and damages related to the information provided as prescribed under STEP Responsibilities/National Groups/2.5.